Heronwang/UDACITY-Data-Analyst-Nano-Degree/Python Data Wrangling Project with SQL- Investigating Singapore OpenStreetMap/README.md

 ## Python Data Wrangling Project with SQL- Investigating Singapore OpenStreetMap
-Data munging skills are some of the most important for career of data engineer as data engineer will always need to wrangle data before we can do any analysis.
-In this project, you’ll use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a part of the world that you care about.
+Data munging skills are some of the most important for career of data engineers, as data engineers always need to wrangle data before using them for any analysis.
+For this project, I choosed `Singapore` map from https://www.openstreetmap.org as the case of study, as I am very interested to see the unseen part of the little red doton pacific ocean that I am both familiar with and alien to, by the data mining skills I have learned.
+This is quite a time-consuming and exhausting project, but I learned a lot useful handy data munging techniques from it, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data.
+Finally, I used SQL as the data schema to wrap up the data investigation part.

-You will choose any area of the world in https://www.openstreetmap.org and use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a part of the world that you care about.
-Finally, you will choose either MongoDB or SQL as the data schema to complete your project.

-What will I learn?
-After completing the project, you will be able to:

-Assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.
+## Skills Used
-Parse and gather data from popular file formats such as .csv, .json, .xml, and .html Process data from multiple files or very large files that can be cleaned programmatically.
+- Parse and gather data from popular file formats such as .csv, .json, .xml, and .html
+- Process data from multiple files or very large files that can be cleaned programmatically.
-Learn how to store, query, and aggregate data using MongoDB or SQL.
+- Store, query, and aggregate data using SQL.
-The skills in this project are some of the most important for your career.
-Any data analyst will need to wrangle data before they can do any analysis.
-At Udacity, how would we know when students submit projects unless we made sure to report the timestamp?
-How would we be able to compare that to when students finish watching videos unless we built data pipelines to get all of this information in one place?
-Data analysts help with collecting and cleaning the data, or what is often called "data wrangling."

 DATA EXTRACTION FUNDAMENTALS
 ➔ Properly assess the quality of a dataset
 ➔ Understand how to parse CSV files and XLS with XLRD ➔ Use JSON and Web APIs